 - a.
-If student is currently in an English honors course, s/he should have an earned 85% average at the time of scheduling. - b.
-If student is currently in a core level English course, s/he should have an earned 90% at the time of scheduling.
+If student is currently in an English honors course, s/he should have earned an 85% average at the time of scheduling. - b.
+If student is currently in a core level English course, s/he should have earned a 90% at the time of scheduling.